nielsenjared/nielsenjared.github.io/content/blog/creative/index.md

 If we want to become, or improve our ability to be, creative, we need to first acquire creative energy and then apply it.

-Hamming
+TODO

+A parting thought from Richard W. Hamming:

-“If you want to do significant things, now is the time to start thinking (if you have not already done so) and not wait until it is the proper moment--which may never arrive!”
+> If you want to do significant things, now is the time to start thinking (if you have not already done so) and not wait until it is the proper moment--which may never arrive!